-The petition must be verified, which means the truth of the petition has to be declared or sworn to under oath.
-Generally, this is done in the presence of a notary public, the clerk of the court or in some cases in the presence of a judge.
+The petition must be verified, which means the truth of the petition has been declared or sworn under an oath.
+Generally this is done in the presence of a notary public, the clerk of the court or in some cases in the presence of a judge.